Starter Code

 Note that you want to change the eps to 0 when testing and change back for training.

-Different from the way to train MC, since TD method allows training on incomplete sequences, the training does not need to wait until one episode finishes.
+Different from the way to train MC, since TD method allows training on incomplete sequences, the training does not need to wait until one complete episode finishes.
 Therefore, the training iteration can be written as follows:

 reward_list = []